Depreciation Rates for FY 2025-26 Under Income Tax Act

 What is Depreciation?

-• The assets must be owned, wholly or partly, by the assessee.
+• Ownership: The asset must be owned, wholly or partly, by the assessee.

 Written Down Value(WDV) of Assets - Meaning